10 Best Product Design Tool Shortlist

 In addition to the core functionalities mentioned above, here are some key attributes of the selected product design tools in my list.
 I have also assessed the software based on these features:

-• Collaborative functionality: The tools I selected either allow for direct collaboration on their platform or provide shareable links to prototypes that enable viewers (like clients) to annotate and comment on the design document.
+- Collaborative functionality: The tools I selected are either collaborative design tools that allow for direct collaboration on their platform or they provide shareable links to prototypes that enable viewers (like clients) to annotate and comment on the design document.

 Usability